 - Take your wheel of brie and carefully cut off the top rind.

 - Lightly dust a rolling surface with flour and unfold your sheet of puff pastry.
-Dust the top of the pastry with flour as well and roll out the pastry until it's about 11 inches.
-(Or at least enough to be able to wrap the brie - check and roll it more if you need to.)
+Dust the top of the pastry with flour as well and roll it out until it's about 11 inches.
+(Or at least enough to be able to wrap the cheese - check and roll it more if you need to.)

 - Move the puff pastry to the prepared baking sheet.

-- Place the brie in the center of the puff pastry and top with the jam.
+- Place the brie in the center of the pastry and top with the jam.

 - Beat the egg with a tablespoon of water and set it out in a bowl with a pastry brush.

-- Wrap and fold the puff pastry up around the brie, brushing the pastry with the egg wash.
-Press the puff pastry around the brie to make a neat bundle.
+- Wrap and fold the puff pastry up around the brie, brushing with the egg wash.
+Press it around to make a neat bundle.

 - If you want to decorate, use small cutouts or freeform the shapes of your choice.
-Then press them onto the top of the puff pastry.
+Then press them onto the top of the bundle.

-- Bake the brie for 40-45 minutes.
-If your puff pastry is getting too brown, cover with some foil and continue baking.
+- Bake for 40-45 minutes.
+If it is getting too brown, cover with some foil and continue baking.

-- Let the brie rest for about 5 minutes then serve with thinly sliced bread, crackers, and/or sliced fruit.
+- Let rest for about 5 minutes then serve with thinly sliced bread, crackers, and/or sliced fruit.

-- Brie: Don't bother with a fancy brie for this recipe.
-A standard, fairly firm supermarket brie will be able to stand up to the oven.
+- Brie: Don't bother with a fancy cheese for this recipe.
+A standard, fairly firm supermarket style will be able to stand up to the oven.

 - Cutting off the rind: Don't skip this!
 By removing the top rind you will allow the jam to mingle with cheese and also make it easier for people to get right in there and start scooping out cheese.